My husband and I have traveled all over the western United States on vintage Harley Davidsons. I want to share a few of our experiences.

-We like to take a to make coffee in the morning.
-The one we used is tiny, and pellets it uses are compact, safe and easy to transport.
+We like to take a small folding stove that uses fuel tablets to make coffee in the morning.
+The one we use is tiny, and the tablets it uses are compact, safe, and easy to transport.
 It is not always necessary to bring one if you're going to be at a place where you can get hot coffee, but sometimes there are long lines.
-We bring a canteen that has a metal cup over it that can be used for a pot. small pellet fuel camp stove
+We bring a canteen that has a metal cup over it that can be used for a pot.

 I hope you've found my list useful.
 If you notice anything I've forgotten, please make a note of it in the comments section.
 Ride safe out there.

 Sherry Hewins (author) from Sierra Foothills, CA on April 03, 2016: